gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

   docs/tutorials/resources/ingress-nginx/blueprint
 ```

-Blueprints are also just resources/artifacts of a Component Descriptor.
+Blueprints are also just resources of a Component Descriptor.
 Therefore, after the Blueprint got uploaded, its reference needs to be added to the Component Descriptor.
-This is necessary to make sure that all resources of an application are known and stored - and the Blueprint is just one of the resources of an application.
+This is necessary to make sure that all resources of an application are known to the Component Descriptor - and the Blueprint is just one of the resources of an application.
-In addition, Landscaper needs this information to resolve the location of the Blueprint resource.
+In addition, the Landscaper needs this information to resolve the location of the Blueprint resource.

-Note that the repository context as well as the Blueprint resource should be added to the Component Descriptor.
+Note that also the repository context needs to be added to the Component Descriptor. (**ToDo**: Add more info about this here or link to respective docs ...)

 ```yaml
 meta: